-Regulation 5: Individual assessment and care plans Has the provider, together wi of the current precautions and including the potential impact Yes No 00 Has the person in charge disc event that they become ill? the Yes No Has the person in charge ensured that each resident's care plan has been updated to ensure that changes to care have been recorded?
-Are staff aware of the atypical presentation features of COVID-19 and do they know what to do if a resident displays signs of illness or deterioration?
-Compliant Substantially compliant Not com pliant
+Regulation 5: Individual assessment and care plans Has the provider, together with the person in charge, assessed the impact of the current precautions and public health messaging on residents, including the potential impact on their psychological wellbeing?
+Yes No Has the person in charge discussed with residents their wishes in the event that they become ill?
+Yes No Has the person in charge ensured that each resident's care plan has been updated to ensure that changes to care have been recorded?
+Yes No Are staff aware of the atypical presentation features of COVID-19 and do they know what to do if a resident displays signs of illness or deterioration?
+Yes No Compliant Substantially compliant Not comp oliant